mongodb/leafygreen-ui/packages/text-input/README.md

 ## getLGTextInputTestUtils()

-`getLGTextInputTestUtils()` is a a util that allows consumers to reliably interact with `LG TextInput` in a product test suite.
+`getLGTextInputTestUtils()` is a util that allows consumers to reliably interact with `LG TextInput` in a product test suite.
 If the `TextInput` component cannot be found, an error will be thrown.

 ### Usage